-Because of the Compact Agreement, the four-year schools mentioned above strongly urge all AA and AS students to graduate from Black Hawk College before transferring to a four-year school.
-Students who do not graduate before transferring will not receive the above mentioned benefits of the Compact Agreement and may, as a result, transfer with the need to complete additional coursework on the freshman-sophomore level.
+Because of the Compact Agreement, all AA and AS students are encouraged to graduate from Black Hawk College before transferring to a four-year school.
+Students who do not graduate before transferring will not receive the transfer benefits of the Compact Agreement and may, as a result, transfer with the need to complete additional coursework on the freshman-sophomore level.